ArronBeale/CI_PP5_tee_time/README.md

 ### Checkout
 - Allows the user to purchase items in their basket.
+- User stories covered: 22, 23, 24, 25

 <details><summary>See feature image</summary>